JavaFXpert/vqe-playground/docs/the-vqe-inator.md

  = -1
 $$

-*Fig 6: Obtaining an energy value from the Hamiltonian (step 2)*
+*Fig 7: Obtaining an energy value from the Hamiltonian (step 2)*

-To express these calculations more succinctly, we'll use [Dirac bra-ket](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) notation, where the row vector is expressed as a *bra* and the column vector is expressed as a *ket*.
+To express these calculations more succinctly, we'll use Dirac notation, where the row vector is expressed as a *bra* and the column vector is expressed as a *ket*.

 > Note: Excluding complex numbers, an element in a *bra* (row vector) contains the same value as its associated element in a *ket* (column vector), and vice-versa.
 When an element contains a complex number, the element in a *bra* contains the [complex conjugate](https://en.wikipedia.org/wiki/Complex_conjugate) (changing the sign of the imaginary component) of its associated element in a *ket*, and vice-versa.